pdjr-signalk-plugins/ais-reporter/README.md

 **ais-reporter** is a
 [Signal K](https://www.signalk.org/)
-plugin which forwards AIS data on *known vessels* to one or more user-defined UDP *endpoints*.
+plugin which forwards AIS data on *known vessels* to one or more user specified UDP *endpoints*.
-Known vessels in this context means the 'self' ship and all vessels from which AIS data is currently being received (Signal K uses the term *context* in a broadly similar sense).
+Known vessels in this context means the 'self' ship and all vessels from which AIS data is currently being received.
 An endpoint is any remote service capable of receiving AIS data over UDP, typically this will include consolidation services like [MarineTraffic](https://www.marinetraffic.com).

-The plugin can issue AIS reports for the 'self' vessel even if the ship has no AIS equipment, requiring only that MMSI and vessel position are available on their default Signal K paths (`mmsi` and `navigation.position` repectively).
+The plugin can issue AIS reports for the 'self' vessel even if the ship has no AIS equipment: it is sufficient that the vessel MMSI and position are available on their default Signal K paths (`mmsi` and `navigation.position`).

-On a ship with an AIS receiver the plugin can be configured to report data on all vessels whose broadcasts are logged by Signal K.
+On a ship with an AIS receiver the plugin can be configured to report data on all vessels whose broadcasts are received and logged by Signal K.

 Reports are issued at a user configured rate to each defined endpoint and reporting of the 'self' vessel can be configured differently to